JrgMoran/ResourciOS/README.md

 #### - staticEnums

-With `./ResourciOS staticEnums` command, ResourciOS creates two enums `RText` and `RImage` with static variables that look like this:
+With `./ResourciOS staticEnums` command, ResourciOS creates two enums `RText` and `RImage` with static variables that look like these:
 ```swift
 public enum RTexts {